teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 300
 - **Required Level**: 30
 - **Rarity**: Legendary
-- **VR Equipping Mechanics**: Position the armor pieces over the body and perform a locking gesture to secure them.
+- **VR Equipping Mechanics**: Position the armor pieces over the body and use a voice command or locking gesture to secure them.
 - **Description**: Forged from the scales of a dragon, this armor provides unparalleled defense and resistance to fire damage.
-In VR, the locking mechanism and fiery visual effects enhance the sense of power.
+In VR, the fiery visual effects enhance the sense of power, with voice commands available for accessibility.

 ---